offbynull/learn/Biology/input/input.md

 rect 0.18 0.8 0.27 0.15
 ```

-`{bm} Eukaryotic/(Eukaryote|Eukaryotic)/i` cells are typically larger and have membrane-bound sub-compartments, called `{bm} organelle`s, that hold in the guts of different regions of the cell.
+`{bm} Eukaryotic/(Eukaryote|Eukaryotic)/i` cells are typically larger and have membrane-bound sub-compartments, called organelle, that hold in the guts of different regions of the cell.
 For example, their DNA is encapsulated in a organelle called the nucleus.

-Eukaryotes have their DNA broken up into multiple strands.
+Eukaryotes have their DNA broken up into multiple strands called chromosomes.
 They can either be single-cellular organisms (e.g. amoeba) or multi-cellular organisms (e.g. human).
 Single-cellular organism that are eukaryotic are called `{bm} protist`s.

 The following are descriptions for some of the organelles shown in the diagram above.